Commercial Energy Efficiency Assessments

 Part J8 – Facilities for Energy Monitoring

-We can assist in completing the most cost effective form of assessment – the DIY Assessment or the more flexible JV3 Assessment – to get the best outcome.
+We can assist in completing the most cost-effective form of assessment – the DIY Assessment or the more flexible JV3 Assessment – to get the best outcome.

 The DIY Assessment uses a facade calculator to determine glazing values required after the orientation, shading and frame material has been nominated.
 This assessment considers the wall, floor and ceiling material as separate items.
 These materials are then evaluated against the tables for compliance in the BCA for the specific type of building and climate zone.
 Often, this type of assessment identifies the need for improved glazing.
 Recent changes to the DIY assessment has seen a focus more on the reduction of Greenhouse Gas (GHG) emissions.
-Therefore, adding solar photovoltaic panels can assist in reducing GHG emissions of the building, assisting in meeting the required compliance.